Return to Metric Table of Contents

 Let's convert and see what happens:(5500 Å) (10¯8 cm / Å) = 5.5 x 10¯5 cm

-We have an exponent, but we do not have a numerical value between 1 and 1000, so we have to keep converting.
+We have an exponent (but we do have a numerical value between 1 and 1000).
+Since we need the exponent gone, we have to keep converting.
 Hopefully, you can see that moving to the next smaller prefix (milli-) isn't sufficient.
 Perhaps, going to micro- would work:(5.5 x 10¯5 cm) (104 μm / 1 cm) = 0.55 μm

 Well, that didn't work.
 So, we try nano-:(5.5 x 10¯5 cm) (107 nm / 1 cm) = 550 nm